Raiservi/minkar/README.md

 To return only records of a specific species or taxonomic group, use the `taxon_name` argument.
-For example, to return observations of anything from the family, and restricting the search to the year 2015:
+For example, to return observations of anything from the family Sparidae, and restricting the search to the year 2022:

 ``` r
 #Geting al the Sparidae observations for the year 2022